‘On track:’ Red Cross flood funds to be spent by cyclone anniversary

 It was also recently revealed that the fund itself had earned nearly $600,000 in interest, which Red Cross said will be directly put back into the fund as it draws to a close.

-The fund was originally split into three separate parts, covering partnership grants, initial response and future planning.
+The fund was originally split into three parts, covering partnership grants, initial response and future planning.

 The committed spend to the Partnership Grants Programme currently sits at $14.7m, with 166 grants to organisations approved.